Protect-Democracy/openomb/docs/DATABASE_MANAGEMENT.md

 1. Code changes to the scheme files (`db/schema/`) or other relevant places.
 1. Create migrations with: `npm run db:generate-migration`
    - This should create new migration files in `db/migrations/`
+   - If you want to load variables from a `.env` file, the run: `npx dotenvx run -- npm run db:generate-migration`
 1. Update migrations if needed to handle any data shifts or nuance that was not accounted for with Drizzle's migration tool.
 1. Run migrations scripts: `npm run db:migrate`
+   - If you want to load variables from a `.env` file, the run: `npx dotenvx run -- npm run db:migrate`
 1. Check that everything is working as expected.

 ### In production